AnthonyDiGirolamo/todotxt-machine/README.md

 up by adding a `file` entry to the ~/.todotxt-machinerc file.
 You can also set you preferred colorscheme or even define new themes.

-Here is an example config file:
+Here is an example config file with a complete colorscheme definition:

     [settings]
     file = ~/todo.txt